hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - _val_'s and parameters, expressions must be fixed at compile time to be inlinable.
 - The compiler guartantees inlining or fails to compile.
 - In Scala 2 the _@inline_ annotation was a hint to the compiler to inline if possible.
-- Use annotation _@forceInline_ when cross-compiling for Scala 2 and Scala 3.
-- _@forceInline_ is equivalent to the modifier _inline_ in Scala 3 and ignored in Scala 2.
-- For cross-compilation use both annotations: _@forceInline_ and _@inline_.

 ---